anormang1992/pyastix/README.md

 - **Easy to Use**: Simply run `pyastix <path to project>` to generate and view a dependency graph
 - **Interactive Visualization**: Zoom, pan, and explore your codebase's structure visually
 - **Code Navigation**: Click on any node to view its source code in a side panel
-- **Code Quality Metrics**: View cyclomatic complexity for functions and methods to identify complex code
+- **Code Quality Metrics**: View cyclomatic complexity for functions/methods and maintainability index for modules
 - **Relationship Tracking**: Visualize inheritance, imports, and method calls
 - **Search Functionality**: Find specific modules, classes, or methods and focus on them
 - **Customizable Filters**: Toggle visibility of different code elements